Last reviewed May 2026 by Anna Modlinska, Company Formation Specialist

 • Pre-formed GmbH/Sàrl stock — clean Handelsregister-registered entities ready for immediate transfer.

-• Single fixed-fee invoice — formation, Handelsregister fees, virtual office, and bank intro bundled.
+• service — formation, Handelsregister fees, virtual office, and bank intro bundled.

 • Remote-only — most clients never travel to Switzerland; we handle apostille, courier, and sworn translation.